Providing meals and shelter for thousands of individuals for over 27 years.

-Immokalee Friendship House was founded in 1987 by Sister Marie McFadden, and a small group of caring community leaders.
-Working in the area, these individuals noticed that many men, women, and children, many of them hard-working migrants, had no place to sleep at night.
+Immokalee Friendship House was founded in 1987 by a small group of caring community leaders.
+While working in the area, these individuals noticed that many men, women, and children, many of them hard-working migrants, had no place to sleep at night.
 To address the lack of emergency housing in this farming community of 25,000, the Immokalee Friendship House was created.

-And we've reached out to the Immokalee community as well, with:
+We continually reach out to the Immokalee community with:

 602 West Main St.